realXtend/WebTundra/doc/user_programmers.md

 It will start listening to a port 2345.

 Return to the tab that opened in your browser and hit the `Connect` button.

 You will be now brought to a black scene.

 Open up the Interface Designer by pressing "Shift + S".
 Create a sky box, by clicking "Create entity", and drag the "SkyX" component in the dialog, so that we are not surrounded by darkness.
 Refer to the Interface Designer user guide for adding content with it.

 Add a single cube from the "Create" menu, and add a light by again clicking on "Create entity" and dragging "Light" and "Placeable" components.
 Put a name "Light" in the "Create new entity" dialog.
 Cube and light will be created into the 0,0,0 position in the world, so move around with the camera by using the WSAD keys and right-click-drag with your mouse to turn around.
 You can move the light and the cube with the interface designer.

 We can now create an application that will simply add a button in the upper-left corner of the scene, that upon clicking will simply rotate the created cube.

+## Examples

+Example scenes that demonstrate the usage and functionality of WebTundra are available here: http://webtundra.lab.fiware.org/nightly/examples.html

 # Programmer's Guide